saifeemustafaq/mustafa-pm-prep/src/content/strategy.md

 Expanding Netflix's market share in a country with low internet penetration would require a comprehensive strategy that addresses both technological and cultural challenges.
 Here's how I would approach it:

-First, we'd need to adapt our technology to the local infrastructure.
+First, we would need to adapt our technology to the local infrastructure.
 This might involve developing more efficient video compression algorithms to deliver high-quality content over slower internet connections.
 We could also invest in local content delivery networks (CDNs) to improve streaming quality and reliability.

-Secondly, I'd propose partnering with local telecom providers and internet service providers (ISPs).
+Secondly, I would propose partnering with local telecom providers and internet service providers (ISPs).
 We could offer bundled packages where Netflix is included with mobile data plans or home internet services.
 This not only increases our reach but also incentivizes ISPs to improve their infrastructure.

 Investing in local content would be crucial.
-We'd need to produce or acquire content that resonates with the local audience, including original series and movies in the local language.
+We would need to produce or acquire content that resonates with the local audience, including original series and movies in the local language.
 This strategy has proven successful for Netflix in markets like India, where they invested over $400 million in local content between 2019 and 2021.

 To address limited internet access, we could implement alternative distribution methods.
 For instance, we could develop a feature that allows users to download content when they have access to Wi-Fi and watch it offline later.
 In some areas, we might even consider physical distribution points where users can download content to their devices.

 Educating the market about streaming services and digital literacy would be essential.
 We could launch initiatives similar to Rwanda's Digital Ambassadors program, where we train local youth to educate others about internet use and the benefits of streaming services.

-Lastly, we'd need to adapt our pricing strategy to the local economic conditions.
+Lastly, we would need to adapt our pricing strategy to the local economic conditions.
 This might involve introducing mobile-only plans at lower price points, as Netflix did in India, or partnering with local payment providers to offer more accessible payment options.

 By implementing these strategies, we can establish Netflix's presence in the market now while positioning ourselves for significant growth as internet penetration increases over time.
 This approach allows us to build brand awareness, gain valuable market insights, and cultivate a loyal customer base that will expand along with the country's digital infrastructure.